 2 hours at 160°F

-This is what makes the smoked salmon candy sweet and gives it that nice sweet and spicy layer on the outside so it is important but extremely easy.
+This important step is what helps to make the smoked salmon candy sweet and gives it that nice sweet and spicy layer on the outside.

 Mix the 2 ingredients together well and brush onto the salmon every hour starting at the 1 hour mark.
 Depending on how much salmon you make and how generous you are with it, you may need to make another batch.